Mitsubishi Colt: Mirage-based Colt (1978–2002)

 Mitsubishi reintroduced the Colt nameplate as a front-wheel drive hatchback in 1978, with a sedan later released in 1982.
 Sold in Japan as the Mirage, the Colt name was restricted to markets such as Europe and Australia (where the Colt was built by Mitsubishi Motors Australia from 1982 to late 1989).

 Five generations of Mirage-based Colts were sold between 1978 and 2002, with new generations released in 1983, 1987, 1991, and 1995.
-These Mirage derivatives were sold in various forms as the Mitsubishi Lancer in many markets, with the Colt nameplate in Europe typically restricted to the hatchback variants; sedans and station wagons were relegated to the Lancer name.
+These Mirage derivatives were sold in various forms as the Mitsubishi Lancer in many markets, with the Colt nameplate in Europe typically restricted to the hatchback variants; coupes, sedans and station wagons were relegated to the Lancer name.

 Colt (Z30; 2002)

 In November 2002, a new Colt was released by Mitsubishi in Japan with a design by Olivier Boulay and built on the same platform as the Smart Forfour.
 In Japan, it was sold at a specific retail chain called Galant Shop.
 A European version made at Mitsubishi's NedCar facility followed into production a year later (see below).
 This generation is not sold in the United States.

 In 2004, the Colt was launched in Europe and Australia, with models including a 1.1, 1.3, and a 1.5-litre, fuel injected petrol engines with MIVEC as well as a turbocharged version of the 1.5.
 A three-door arrived in 2005 for Europe only.

 The Smart Forfour also shared the 2003 specification chassis, with Brabus releasing a performance version of the Forfour in 2004 using the same engine as used in the 2004 European cz-T, but squeezing 30 PS extra out of the same 4G15.

 In November 2004, a 1.5 L D-ID direct injection turbo-diesel version with turbocharger and intercooler, producing 95 PS was made available, with an option of the Allshift automated manual gearbox with electrohydraulic clutch and six gears.

-The performance specification 1.5 T was based on the 4G15 block, with a Turbo and Intercooler to aid power (up to 150 PS at 6000 rpm and 155 lbft torque at 3500 rpm).
+The performance specification 1.5 T was based on the 4G15 block, with a turbocharger and intercooler to aid power (up to 150 PS at 6000 rpm and 155 lbft torque at 3500 rpm).
 MIVEC variable valve timing was also used to increase the output, upping the power dramatically from the 110 PS 1.5 MPI.
 The same performance engine was also used to power the later released CZC cabrio model Colt (2005), with the more petrol-friendly 1.5 MPI available as an option.

 Mitsubishi released its new Colt CZC coupé cabriolet at the Geneva Motor Show in March 2005, and the car has been on sale since 2006.
 The car is a 2+2 with a retractable hard-top and available with the turbo engine from the European CZ-T or as just a 1.5 MPI.
 Jointly developed by Mitsubishi and Pininfarina under Ken Okuyama, it was partially made in the Netherlands, with final assembly taking part at Pininfarina in Turin, Italy.